Flipper (band)

 Flipper is an American punk rock band formed in San Francisco, California in 1979, continuing in often erratic fashion until the mid-1990s, then reuniting in 2005.
 The band influenced a number of grunge, punk rock and noise rock bands.
 Their slowed-down, bass-driven and heavily distorted style of punk is considered to have inspired bands such as the Melvins and Nirvana, whose bass player Krist Novoselic played with the band in the 2000s.

 History

 Early years (1979–1989)

 Flipper was founded by former Sleepers member Ricky Williams (vocals), former Rad Command member Ted Falconi (guitar), and former Negative Trend members Will Shatter (bass) and Steve DePace (drums).
-Founding member and original vocalist Williams was credited for naming the band, but was fired before it made any recordings.
+Founding member and original vocalist Williams was credited with naming the band, but was fired before it made any recordings.
 Bruce “Loose” Calderwood replaced Williams and he and Shatter then went on to trade vocal and bass duties, with both bringing a bass onstage.
 Falconi, a Vietnam War veteran, played a uniquely distorted style of guitar.

 Flipper's first recordings appeared in late 1979 on the SF Underground 7-inch EP released on the newly formed Subterranean Records, followed by the "Love Canal"/"Ha Ha Ha" 7-inch single in 1980.